rachtorr/efiseca_beetles_tutorial/README.md

 ## Google Colab

 - If you are not familiar with Rstudio or Jupyter, you can follow along in Google Colab using [this link](https://colab.research.google.com/drive/1DJcHUppFpZTGjL4s392xe6Gg1nbhYlpb?usp=sharing).
 All you need for this is a Gmail log-in.
 To save your changes, you will need to make a copy and save it to your Google drive.
+- Use this link for follow along typing your own code: https://bit.ly/beetles-colab
+- Use this link if you want pre-written code to follow along: https://bit.ly/beetles-fullcode
+- Be sure to run the first code chunk, which installs packages, before joining the meeting!
+It is a bit slower in Colab and can take 5-10 minutes
 - Read more about Google Colab [here](https://research.google.com/colaboratory/faq.html).

 # Acknowledgements